FFCA/bda-gr4-domains-analysis/src/services/statistics-service/README.md

 );
 ```

-On connection, all events will be emitted to the new connected client.
+On connecting, all data will be emitted to the new connected client.
 In case of changes to be emitted, i.e. an event
 emitted by the database, the statistics service emits to all of its connected clients.

 ## Docker Image